illinoisdpi/dashboard/docs/how-to-use-blazer.md

 # How to Use Blazer
-A Guide for DPI Workforce Education Instructors
+A Guide for Discovery Partners Institue Workforce Education Instructors and Administrators

 ![](./images/blazer-canvas-cohort-avg.png)